COVID-19 update for applicants & students

 Yes, online results can be accepted for the offer letter.

-The BI / BAU Global Proficiency English Exam cannot be offered online, the students can get a conditional offer and take the exam at BI upon arrival in Berlin.
+The BI / BAU Global Proficiency English Exam cannot be offered online, dates for the on-campus exam 2021 are not set yet.

 Please contact the German embassy or consulate in your home country to find out about the visa process in the current situation.

-BI can guarantee the start of the fall semester 2020, with virtual teaching options for students, who cannot begin their studies on campus on time due to COVID-19 travel restrictions or visa delays.
-Those students can start their studies online from their home countries and then continue their studies on campus, as soon as they can travel to Germany.
+However, if the pandemic continues, we have the option of offering hybrid teaching, which we have already done successfully in the Fall Semester of 2020.
+In this case, we will offer virtual teaching opportunities for students who are unable to begin their studies on campus on time due to COVID-19 travel restrictions or visa delays.
+These students can begin their studies online from their home country and then continue their studies on campus once they are able to travel to Germany.